Manecas1221212/romance/chapter_15.md

 "Where's Dad?"
 Jake asked, twirling spaghetti.

-"At his studio.
+"He's staying with a friend for a few days.
 But you'll see him Sunday."

 Sophie looked up from her phone.
 "Are you guys getting divorced?"